PalladioSimulator/Palladio-Addons-FluentApiModelGenerator/README.md

 Louisa

 ## Project Description
-This project provides a fluent API to create a PCM Repository Model.
+This project provides a fluent API to create PCM Repository Models simply and programmatically.

+If you are familiar with the backgroud of PCM and fluent interfaces, jump directly to (#motivation) or (#how-to-use-this-fluent-api)

+## Background

 ### Palladio Component Model (PCM)
 Palladio is a software architecture simulation approach which analyses your software at the model level for performance bottlenecks, scalability issues, reliability threats, and allows for a subsequent optimisation.